openvir/virusim/README.md

 ## goal

 The idea is to create a configurable simulation of a viral infection for the browser mainly for educational purposes.
+This project should be open-source and non-profit.

 ## development